-Banded Killifish is widespread and secure throughout the eastern portion of their range.
+Banded Killifish is widespread and secure throughout the eastern portion of its range.
 Banded Killifish are at the western edge of their range and listed as critically imperiled in South Dakota.
 The justification for including Banded Killifish on the first list of state endangered (16 March 1978) fish is unknown but was presumably due to wetland drainage, possible climatic conditions, and fragmentation from interconnecting waterways of suitable habitat.
 Based on the presumed limited area of occupancy, threat of wetland drainage and limited potential for range expansions; Banded Killifish are extremely vulnerable to extirpation with limited ability for recolonization and continued listing as a state endangered species is recommended.

 The Banded Killifish is a small, olive colored fish with yellow sides having green-brown vertical bands.
-It has a protruding lower jaw and rounded caudal fin which make this fish well-adapted for surface feeding.
-Similar species include Central Mudminnow, which has a dark black vertical band at the caudal fin base and Plains Topminnow, which lack vertical bands.
-Banded Killifish spawn in late spring and summer.
-Eggs are released and immediately fertilized in clusters of 5-10 eggs, which adhere to vegetation.
+It has a flattened head, protruding lower jaw and rounded caudal fin which make this fish well-adapted for surface feeding.
+Similar species include Central Mudminnow, which has a dark black vertical band at the caudal fin base and dark spot below the eye.
+Also the Plains Killifish is similar in appearance with vertical bands along the lateral sides, however they have smaller scales with roughly 50-67 scales in the alter series.
+Banded Killifish spawn in late spring and summer when water temperatures reach 21°C to 23°C. Eggs are released and immediately fertilized in clusters of 5-10 eggs, which adhere to vegetation.
 Spawning continues until 50 or more eggs are released.
 Eggs hatch within 10 to 12 days.
-The diet consists of small crustaceans, insect larvae and some plant material (SDGFP 2006).
+The diet consists of small crustaceans, insect larvae and some plant material (SDGFP 2006; Phillips et al. 2007).

 Habitat for the Banded Killifish may be lentic or lotic.
-Banded Killifish have been detected in quiet, shallow lakes, and in ponds with abundant aquatic vegetation and sandy-gravel substrates.
-However, Banded Killifish also have been detected in streams with muddy bottoms without aquatic vegetation (SDGFP 2006).
+Banded Killifish prefer quiet and shallow waters of sloughs, marshes, ponds and lakes, as well as low gradient streams with gravel or sand substrate and abundant vegetation (SDGFP 2006).

-Banded Killifish have been reported from a few lakes (Lake Andes, Garden Creek HUC\1014010117; Lake Eureka, Long Lake HUC\1013010603; Lake Cochrane, Lazarus Creek HUC\702000302; Blue Dog Lake, Waubay Lakes HUC\1017020102; Waubay Lake,

-Waubay Lakes HUC\1017020102; Bitter Lake, Bitter Lakes HUC\1017020103) in eastern South Dakota which is on the western periphery of its range (Bailey and Allum 1962; Bauer 1988; Lott 1991; Bertrand et al. in prep.).
+Banded Killifish have been reported from a few lakes (Lake Andes, Garden Creek HUC_1014010117; Lake Eureka, Long Lake HUC_1013010603; Lake Cochrane, Lazarus Creek HUC_702000302; Blue Dog Lake, Waubay Lakes HUC_1017020102; Waubay Lake, Waubay Lakes HUC_1017020102; Bitter Lake, Bitter Lakes HUC_1017020103) in eastern South Dakota which is on the western periphery of its range (Bailey and Allum 1962; Bauer 1988; Lott 1991; Bertrand et al. in prep.).
 Since 2000, reported Banded Killifish have been limited to the inlet of Bitter Lake, Day County and Little Eureka Lake, McPherson County.